 To put it simpler; by stretching for example a string, the sound (when you pluck it) gets higher (smaller, faster vibrations), and when loosening it the sound gets lower (larger, slower vibrations).

 “Concert pitch” is the commonly agreed tuning of the note A as vibrating exactly 440 sound wave cycles per second (440 Hz).
+Some instruments are tuned this way, they have concert pitch.
+Other instruments do not have the same tuning, they are transposed.

 How are your ears?
 Do you have great listening skills?